What is your favourite room in a home and your favourite style?

-Having an open-plan dining/kitchen in our home in France which, is often filled with natural light even on a rainy day, means that these days I prefer working from our dining table, facing our white kitchen or looking out at our garden.
+Having an open-plan dining/kitchen in our home in France which, is often filled with natural light, means that these days, I prefer working from our dining table, facing our white kitchen.

 Following my last post on plywood kitchens, today I wanted to show you a few examples of white, contemporary kitchens with a concrete floor which I find really beautiful and soothing.

 All of them have interesting details we can bookmark for future references and are spaces I would be quite happy to work from…